ELE495-2425Summer/capstoneproject-serce-grup-4/README.md

  ```
 4. **Output**:

 A file named `saved_embeddings.pkl` will be created.
-This file contains the average voice embeddings of all registered users and will be used for real-time speaker verificati
+This file contains the average voice embeddings of all registered users and will be used for real-time speaker verification.

 Describe the steps required to install and set up the project.
 Include any prerequisites, dependencies, and commands needed to get the project running.

+##
 ```bash
 # Example commands
 git clone https://github.com/username/project-name.git